zyzalfors/RaCSaveEditor/README.md

 It supports reading and editing .bin files for all game versions/regions.

-The tool enables modification of various properties, such as the amount of bolts, nanotech, weapons/items, ammo, and other collectibles like crystals and raritanium.
+The tool enables modification of various properties, such as the amount of bolts, nanotech, weapons/items, ammo, skill points, and other collectibles like crystals and raritanium.

 Additional useful resources include:
 - https://github.com/RatchetModding/rac-modding-resources